Search

 Since joining us in the fall of 2011 as a member of the English Department, Ms. Stern-Leaphart has taught many interesting courses.
 These include her current Grade 10 Honors English course, American Identities, as well as Gender & Sexuality, Hyphen-American Literature, Film & Visual Media, Finding Identity, and Creative Writing.

-As the names of some of these courses suggest, it is no surprise that Ms. Stern-Leaphart, often called “Ms. S.,” was named and has been serving over the past several years as the School’s Director of Diversity, Equity, and Inclusion.
-In this role, Ms. Stern-Leaphart espouses a commitment to creating a community in which every person, from a student in the sixth grade all the way to the members of our Board of Trustees, is seen and feels included.
+As the names of some of these courses suggest, it is no surprise that Ms. Stern-Leaphart, often called “Ms. S.,” was named the School’s first Director of Diversity, Equity, and Inclusion several years ago.
+In this role, Ms. Stern-Leaphart espoused a commitment to creating a community in which every person, from a student in the sixth grade all the way to the members of our Board of Trustees, is seen and feels included.

 Although Pennington is, in comparison to many others, a small school, Ms. Stern-Leaphart remarks on how wonderfully diverse our community is.
 “Not only do we boast some forty nationalities, but also our School community includes a wide range of religious, linguistic, and socioeconomic backgrounds.
 Throw in all of our various learning styles, and we’re talking about a number of perspectives all co-existing in our educational space.”